att-innovate/netQuil/docs/getting-started.rst

     # Connect alice and bob to quantum network
     QConnect(alice, bob)

-    Simulation(alice, bob).run()
+    programs = Simulation(alice, bob).run()
+    results = qvm.run(programs[0])
+    print(results)

 Congratulations!
-You now have your first working NetQuil program that creates and distributes a Bell State pair between Alice and Bob.
-Explore our advanced demos to learn to use NetQuil's error module for quantum noise.
+You now have a working netQuil program that creates and distributes a bell state pair between Alice and Bob.

-Checkout our API reference to see how our network monitor for real time traffic managing, master clock for syncronizing agents, and multi-trial experiments works.
-Or dive into our whitepaper on Distributed Shor's Algorithm with NetQuil to see NetQuil's distributed gates module in action.
+Explore our :ref:`advanced usage <advanced-usage>` demo to learn about netQuil's error module for quantum noise and transit, source and target devices, as well as how to run multiple trials and syncronize agents.

+Read the :ref:`distributed protocol <distributed-protocol>` demo to see how the cat-entangler and cat-disentangler can be used to implement non-local CNOTs, non-local controlled gates, and teleportation.

+Or, just for fun, checkout the :ref:`middle-man attack <middle-man>`, :ref:`teleportation <quantum-teleportation>`, or :ref:`superdense coding <superdense-coding>` demos to learn about common quantum networking protocols.